zlohbierdcul/csgoCheat/README.md

 # csgoCheat
-## A first try of writing a cheat for CSGO using C#
+A first try of writing a cheat for CSGO using C#

-> :warning: Disclaimer
+## :warning: Disclaimer: This is for educational and entertainment purposes only!
+Do not use this to cheat on offical servers.